 The ability to operate closely to a client is extremely important, especially, for example, in the aerospace industry.
 In 2005 Bombardier opened an aerospace engineering and manufacturing plant in Queretaro, Queretaro.
 With it, the company invested in the local talent that was coming from the only aerospace university in Mexico, Universidad Aeronautica en Queretaro (UNAQ).
 As Bombardier became larger, and Queretaro more prosperous, many Canadian companies decided to move to Mexico, and suppliers, and other manufacturers followed.
 Similar events happened in the automotive industry.
-According to Automotive News Canada, 52 Canadian automotive companies manufacture in 107 facilities in Mexico as of 2016.
+According to Automotive News Canada, 52 Canadian automotive companies manufacturing in Mexico operate in 107 facilities as of 2016.
 These companies have become hubs for aerospace and automotive manufacturers who export and import around North America.

-Canadian companies have grown and developed in Mexico because of its highly skilled employees.
+Canadian companies in Mexico have grown and developed in Mexico because of its highly skilled employees.
 According to the Canadian government’s Global Affairs page, one in six jobs in Canada are directly and indirectly related to the import/export market, which adds to the 5.2 million new jobs created since the signing of NAFTA.
 These numbers have decreased the Canadian unemployment rate in from 11.4 percent in 1993, to 6.9 percent in 2015.

 Both countries are home to different demographics that provide mutual benefits for both labor economies.
 The growing workforce is fortunate because the majority of Mexico’s population is under 40, while most of Canada is inching closer to retirement.
 Laura Dawson of The Globe and Mail states, “The Mexican labour force is skilled, reliable, adaptable and efficient - and that makes all of us more efficient.”
 Mexican employees are known for their powerful productivity at low costs that compete with global economic standards.
 The cooperation of both labor markets has grown the Mexican middle class, and maintained a comfortable standard of living for Canada.